Gilead Sciences, Inc. (NASDAQ:GILD) Shares Purchased by DeDora Capital Inc.

-DeDora Capital Inc. increased its holdings in shares of Gilead Sciences, Inc. (NASDAQ:GILD – Get Rating) by 6.4% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 8,670 shares of the biopharmaceutical company’s stock after acquiring an additional 521 shares during the quarter.
-DeDora Capital Inc.’s holdings in Gilead Sciences were worth $744,000 at the end of the most recent quarter.
+DeDora Capital Inc. boosted its stake in Gilead Sciences, Inc. (NASDAQ:GILD – Get Rating) by 6.4% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 8,670 shares of the biopharmaceutical company’s stock after purchasing an additional 521 shares during the period.
+DeDora Capital Inc.’s holdings in Gilead Sciences were worth $744,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently bought and sold shares of GILD.
-Jacobs & Co.
-CA raised its stake in shares of Gilead Sciences by 0.5% during the fourth quarter.
-Jacobs & Co.
-CA now owns 26,986 shares of the biopharmaceutical company’s stock worth $2,316,000 after buying an additional 127 shares during the last quarter.
-Capital Advisors Ltd. LLC raised its stake in shares of Gilead Sciences by 29.4% during the third quarter.
-Capital Advisors Ltd. LLC now owns 607 shares of the biopharmaceutical company’s stock worth $37,000 after buying an additional 138 shares during the last quarter.
-Mastrapasqua Asset Management Inc. raised its stake in shares of Gilead Sciences by 4.5% during the third quarter.
-Mastrapasqua Asset Management Inc. now owns 3,494 shares of the biopharmaceutical company’s stock worth $216,000 after buying an additional 150 shares during the last quarter.
-GHP Investment Advisors Inc. raised its stake in shares of Gilead Sciences by 1.7% during the third quarter.
-GHP Investment Advisors Inc. now owns 8,951 shares of the biopharmaceutical company’s stock worth $552,000 after buying an additional 153 shares during the last quarter.
-Finally, JFS Wealth Advisors LLC raised its stake in shares of Gilead Sciences by 68.1% during the third quarter.
-JFS Wealth Advisors LLC now owns 400 shares of the biopharmaceutical company’s stock worth $25,000 after buying an additional 162 shares during the last quarter.
-Institutional investors and hedge funds own 78.72% of the company’s stock.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Legacy Bridge LLC purchased a new position in Gilead Sciences in the 4th quarter valued at about $30,000.
+JFS Wealth Advisors LLC boosted its position in Gilead Sciences by 68.1% in the 3rd quarter.
+JFS Wealth Advisors LLC now owns 400 shares of the biopharmaceutical company’s stock valued at $25,000 after buying an additional 162 shares during the last quarter.
+Pacifica Partners Inc. boosted its position in Gilead Sciences by 179.7% in the 3rd quarter.
+Pacifica Partners Inc. now owns 414 shares of the biopharmaceutical company’s stock valued at $26,000 after buying an additional 266 shares during the last quarter.
+Horan Securities Inc. boosted its position in Gilead Sciences by 217.9% in the 3rd quarter.
+Horan Securities Inc. now owns 461 shares of the biopharmaceutical company’s stock valued at $28,000 after buying an additional 316 shares during the last quarter.
+Finally, EWG Elevate Inc. purchased a new position in Gilead Sciences in the 4th quarter valued at about $45,000.
+78.72% of the stock is owned by hedge funds and other institutional investors.

 Gilead Sciences Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 30th.
-Shareholders of record on Wednesday, March 15th will be given a dividend of $0.75 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 30th.
+Investors of record on Wednesday, March 15th will be paid a dividend of $0.75 per share.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 3.75%.
+The ex-dividend date of this dividend is Tuesday, March 14th.
 This is a positive change from Gilead Sciences’s previous quarterly dividend of $0.73.
-This represents a $3.00 annualized dividend and a yield of 3.75%.
-The ex-dividend date is Tuesday, March 14th.
-Gilead Sciences’s dividend payout ratio is 82.19%.
+Gilead Sciences’s dividend payout ratio (DPR) is currently 82.19%.

 About Gilead Sciences